 The Nathalia Community Early Learning Centre faced its most challenging time with COVID 19 restrictions greatly effecting the daily operations of the centre.
 I must thank our new management team and staff for their efforts and patience during this time.
+Our centre continues to go ahead in leaps and bounds.

 Our branches in Nathalia and Numurkah continue to provide wonderful banking products and service, and the new partnership with Rural Bank provides an opportunity for new business.
 A big thank you to our Senior Manager Peter Halden and his wonderful staff at Numurkah and Nathalia for contributing so much to our communities through the banking business.
+We say good bye to Braydon Carey, Nathalia senior lender and thank him very much for his efforts and wish him well in his new position.

 Finally I would like to thank all the Board members who volunteer their time for the benefit of our communities.
 To our serving secretary Tracey Mark, thank you for the countless hours you put in to ensure things run smoothly.
-To Kristy Limbrick, thank you for the work you do as our Treasurer.
+To Sherelle Smith, thank you for the work you do as our Treasurer.